LovelaceC/Zea/content/blog/half-of-my-life.md

-It began creating simple websites using plain HTML, learn how to add links, how to add images, and now I am learning about a lot of stuff, how computers work, hacking, microembedded device programming, it literally changed my life.
+It began creating simple websites using plain HTML, learn how to add links, how to add images, and now I am learning about a lot of stuff, how computers work, cracking, microembedded device programming, it literally changed my life.
 I ask to myself from time to time how different my life would have been if I never watched that video, if my cousing didn't go to my house and a lot of other things that could have changed everything for me.